How I doubled conversion and take rate on microloans

 Defining the task

 There was a quarterly goal — grow CR and TR.
-We were free to experiment and spend whatever resources we needed on it.
+I was free to experiment and spend whatever resources I needed on it.
 As the designer, I also got a special brief: pilot Alfa-Bank's new UI on this surface and, more broadly, figure out what the microloans section should become.
 I experimented a lot and tested different hypotheses.
 Here are the ones that mattered most — the ones that actually moved conversion.

-In interviews we found that, on an emotional level, users are wary of the very words “microloan,” “loan,” and any mention of an MFO.
+In interviews I found that, on an emotional level, users are wary of the very words “microloan,” “loan,” and any mention of an MFO.

 - 1.